oiunun/Delphes_CEPC/README.md

 More details can be found on the Delphes website http://cp3.irmp.ucl.ac.be/projects/delphes

-this is simulation of 4th detector at CEPC with Delphes
+This is simulation of 4th detector at CEPC with Delphes

 The changes are recorded in CEPC_CHANGELOG

-draw pictures path: drawcode/
+Draw pictures path: drawcode/